Korean War Legacy Project

 "You Can Take Your Purple Heart..."

 Clyde Fruth describes the mission and the dangers of being a forward observer.
-During one instance, rock shrapnel bounced off and hit his arm.
-His Lieutenant advised him to seek medical attention and that he could probably have received a purple heart but he refused.
+He recalls his mission was to deliver coordinates and then assess the damage inflicted on the enemy.
+He relays during one instance, rock shrapnel bounced off and hit his arm.
+He accounts his Lieutenant advised him to seek medical attention and he could receive a purple heart but he refused saying "you can take your purple heart."

 "Up to the Hill"

 Clyde Fruth describes the daily routine of an Army forward observer.
-He spent most of his time on the lookout, observing through binoculars at the enemy.
+He explains he spent most of his time on the lookout, observing through binoculars at the enemy.
 He details the type of technology he used as well.
-He couldn't look too high because he didn't want to be hit by a sniper.
+He explains he could not look too high because he did not want to be hit by a sniper.
 He also describes his living conditions.

 Snow and Supplies

-Clyde Fruth talks about the most difficult times he had in Korea.
-He describes deep snows forcing traveling by foot to his mountain forward observer post.
-In this predicament, they had to carry all their food, supplies, water, and weapons that were heavy to carry in the cold.
+Clyde Fruth discusses the most difficult times he had in Korea.
+He explains deep snows forced traveling by foot to his mountain forward observer post.
+In this predicament, he recalls having to carry all their heavy food, supplies, water, and weapons in the cold up the side of the mountain.

 Dan McKinney